prathamesh-sonpatki/o11y-wiki/README.md

 ### Span

-A span is a single unit of work in a distributed system, often represented by a trace.
-Spans can be used to identify the performance of individual components in a system.
+A span is a single unit of work in a distributed system and a primary building block of distributed tracing.
+A trace represents a user request or a transaction in distributed tracing.
+Traces are broken down into multiple spans.
+For example, a function call to authenticate a user during a request can be represented by a span.

 ### Serverless

-Serverless is a model where a cloud provider manages the infrastructure and automatically scales resources, allowing developers to focus on code.
-This model is becoming increasingly popular for building and deploying applications.
+Serverless is a deployment model where a cloud provider manages the infrastructure and automatically scales resources, allowing developers to not worry about managing servers.

 ### SRE